eunyhwang/epit_sesotho/README.md

 # Final notes
 ## Create a R package
-This project could be improved by wrapping into a R package.
-Creating a package is always a good way to keep R functions that you write and to reuse them easily.
+The project could be improved by wrapping it in an R package.
+It is always a good idea to create a package for R functions that you have written, so that they can be easily reused in other projects.